 Once paternity is confirmed, a father may seek custody/visitation rights — which are now officially known as the allocation of parental responsibilities and parenting time in Illinois.
 However, paternity must always come first.

 Child Support May Be Obtained Through an Agreement or Legal Order

 If you have primary responsibility for a child, you can seek child support from the child’s other parent.
 How exactly you should go about doing this depends on the specific circumstances of your case.

 In cases where the child’s mother is willing to cooperate, a child support agreement may be in reach.
 Otherwise, a father may need to get the Department of Healthcare and Family Services involved.
 Either way, our Illinois fathers’ rights lawyers can help you take action to protect your legal rights and financial interests.

 Call Our Illinois Fathers’ Right Attorneys for Immediate Assistance

 At Keller Legal Services, our Illinois fathers’ rights lawyers have the skills and experience to represent dads in the full range of child support cases.
-To arrange a no fee, no obligation initial legal consultation, please contact us right away.
-With office locations in Wheaton, Naperville and Aurora, our law firm serves communities throughout the region, including in Kane County, DuPage County, Will County and Cook County.
+To arrange a no-fee, no-obligation initial legal consultation, please contact us right away.
+With office locations in Wheaton, Naperville, and Aurora, our law firm serves communities throughout the region, including Kane County, DuPage County, Will County, and Cook County.